moj-analytical-services/rpackage_training/README.md

 **Exercise 14:** Follow the above process to add suitable documentation to the function plot_crimes.R.
 You should include a helpful description, details of the inputs, an example, and specify @export to allow users to access the function.
 Lastly, commit all your changes to git and then push them to github.com.

-## 15. Using the condition system
+## 15. Using the condition system for functions

-It is very helpful for package users to get good feedback about something unusual happening when running a particular function, as it makes it easier to understand what is going wrong, or to debug code.
+The [Advanced R Conditions chapter](https://adv-r.hadley.nz/conditions.html) states 'The condition system provides a paired set of tools that allow the author of a function to indicate that something unusual is happening, and the user of that function to deal with it'.
 R has a very powerful condition system which can be used to flag errors, warnings and messages.
-You can read more about this in section 8 of ['Advanced R'](https://adv-r.hadley.nz/conditions.html) by Hadley Wickham.

 A quick way of generating useful feedback is simply by wrapping the function body within the following code: